-Aware that doctors are generally trained to fight disease and suppress symptoms rather than promote health and remove causes of disease, I try to promote happiness and relieve suffering to the best of my abilities as an elderly care physician.
-Being fully present, listening deeply, and speaking from a place of compassion and understanding are more important tools to me than pharmaceutical interventions.
-I feel deeply grateful that my vocation is in harmony with my practice in that way, and realise that the way I raise my children, how I treat my neighbours and friends, and my activities for Wake Up Netherlands may be of even more value for future generations.
-I am determined to behave responsibly as a consumer and as citizen and will not be discouraged by knowing that even with all my efforts to do good, my knowledge of how things are produced and which choices are beneficial—or un-beneficial—is limited.
+Aware that doctors are generally trained to fight disease and suppress symptoms rather than to promote health and remove causes of disease, I will try to promote happiness and relieve suffering to the best of my abilities as an elderly care physician.
+Being fully present, listening deeply, and speaking from a place of compassion and understanding are more important tools for me rather than pharmaceutical interventions.
+I feel deeply grateful that my vocation is in harmony with my practice in that way; I also realise that the way I raise my children, how I treat my neighbours & friends, and my activities for Wake Up may be of even more value for future generations.
+I am determined to behave responsibly as a consumer and as citizen and will not be discouraged by knowing that even with all my efforts to do good, my knowledge of how things are produced and which choices are beneficial, or un-beneficial, is limited.
 I aim not to invest in or purchase from companies that contribute to the depletion of natural resources, harm the earth, or deprive others of their chance to live.
 I am investing my time, energy, and enthusiasm in creating a living community, where we can practise and grow together in a sustainable way.

 The Twelfth Mindfulness Training: Reverence for Life

-Aware that much suffering is caused by war and conflict, I am determined to cultivate nonviolence, compassion, and the insight of interbeing in my daily life and promote peace education, mindful mediation, and reconciliation within families, communities, ethnic and religious groups, nations, and in the world.
+I am determined to cultivate nonviolence, compassion, and the insight of interbeing in my daily life and promote peace education, mindful mediation, and reconciliation within families, communities, ethnic and religious groups, nations, and in the world.
 When I hear someone use words containing racism, division, or discrimination, I will gently challenge them and question them in order to understand what makes them speak or act in such a way.
 I will not support any act of killing in the world, in my thinking, or in my way of life.
-I will diligently and compassionately practice deep looking with my Sangha to discover even more ways to protect life, prevent war, and build peace.
+I will diligently and compassionately practice deep looking with my Sangha and my family to discover even more ways to protect life, prevent conflict, and build peace.

 The Thirteenth Mindfulness Training: Generosity

-Aware of my very fortunate circumstances of living in a safe country, having had the opportunity to receive an excellent education, having a place to live, enough to eat, having a beautiful path of practice together with Sangha friends, and being healthy and energetic, I am immensely grateful and do not take these conditions for granted.
-This gratitude easily overflows in my way of thinking, speaking and acting.
-I love to create art, newsletters, events and retreats in our tradition to share my joy, happiness, and practice with others.
-By sharing my material resources, I water the seeds of ‘having enough.’
+Aware of my very fortunate circumstances of living in a safe country, having had the opportunity to receive an excellent education, having a place to live, having enough to eat, having a beautiful path of practice together with Sangha friends, and being healthy and energetic, I am immensely grateful and do not take these conditions for granted.
+This gratitude easily overflows in my way of thinking, speaking, and acting, and I love to create art, newsletters, events, and retreats in our tradition in order to share my joy, happiness, and practice with others.
+By sharing my material resources, I water the seeds of “having enough.”
 My experience is that if you share joy, it multiplies!
-Provided that I balance all this enthusiasm with a need for rest, silence and reflection, sharing, and connecting with others is my favourite way of being the change, and it is guaranteed to water my seeds of happiness.
+I have experienced deeply that I also need to rest, and create space for silence and reflection.
+When my offering comes from a place of solidity and freedom, sharing and connecting with others is my favourite way of being the change and guarantees to water my seeds of happiness.

 The Fourteenth Mindfulness Training: True Love

-I am aware that infatuation is not love, and that intimate relations motivated by craving cannot dissipate negative feelings buried deep inside of me.
-It will rather most likely bring them to the surface.
-I am committed to learning appropriate ways to take care of my habit energy of falling in love and to look deeply into the way I nourish my mind with thoughts of romance.
-I will nourish the awareness that I do not need to be different than I am, that I am worthy to receive and able to give love (loving kindness, compassion, joy, and inclusiveness).
-When entering into a romantic relationship, I fully accept that to know and understand my feelings completely, I need time and space with the other person as well as by myself.
-To connect to, understand, accept and love each other, we open up to each other in various circumstances over time, surrounded by family and friends.
-I will cultivate awareness of impermanence and enjoy the present moment with my beloved deeply, knowing that our connection might change.
+When entering into a romantic relationship, I fully accept that to know and understand my feelings completely, I need time and space with the other person and by myself.
+To connect to, understand, accept, and love each other, we open up to each other in various circumstances over time, surrounded by family and friends.
 I know that respecting the rights and commitments of myself and others will support both our happiness.
-This includes respecting my own and other peoples’s aspirations, preferences, path of suffering and transformation and freedom.
-I will treat my body with compassion and respect, and know it is much more than just an object of sexual desire.
+This includes respecting our aspirations, preferences, path of suffering, and transformation and freedom.